pognetwork/specification/specification/protocol/transactions/blocks.md

 # Blocks

-In POG, one transaction is contained and limited to one block which can only be added to the account owners chain.
-The blocks must be verified by the delegates to be accepted by the network.
-If the block is accepted, it it broadcasted to other accounts.
+In POG, transactions are contained in blocks.
+The blocks must be verified by more than 50% of prime delegates to be accepted by the network.

-There are 4 different types of blocks:
+There are 4 different types of transactions:

 <!-- prettier-ignore -->
 === "Open"
     To create a new account, the account owner must create the open block.

     !!! note "Idea"
         This block might be avoided by using the first `claim` block